 Boreal Mountain Resort

 Boreal’s little outstretched paws are a welcome sight early in the season.
 In mythology, Boreas was the god of winter.
 He must have been a snowboarder.
-After 46 years of operation, Boreal has grown into a bastion for serious riders.
-Boreal’s improved and redesigned terrain parks feature hits for all snowboarding levels.
-This season Boreal is offering a 22’ Superpipe, a BagJump (when conditions permit) and a top-to-bottom night park.
-Award winning park builder Matt Melilli has joined the crew this season bringing his unique style into the park for a fresh look in the 2011/12 season.
-While Matt will be changing many things around the park, so of the old favorites will still stick around like the mini-pipe, quad jump line and boardercross course on the Lost Dutchman.
+After 58 years of operation, Boreal has grown into a bastion for serious riders.
+This season there will be 8 parks!
+Featuring three types of terrain venues — Learning, Experiential and Performance — each park is designed to provide innovative ways to teach, learn, coach, progress and have fun.
+As a skier or rider, you can choose your own path, build your skills and have your own park adventure at your pace.
 The resorts only problem is with overcrowding and grommet cockroaches.
 Riding here can be like getting into a cage with wild beasts and being mangled.

 Best Place: 50’x50′ bag jump or an ever changing rhythm section in Shred Park off Dutchman.